jschoedt/go-structmapper/README.md

 # go-structmapper

-Convert a struct into a map and vice versa.
+Convert any struct into a map and vice versa.

 # Description

-Convert a struct into a map and vice versa.
+This library can recursively convert a struct to a map of type ```map[string]interface{}``` where the keys are the struct field names and the values are the field values.
+Similarly, the library can set the fields of a struct using a map.

+A mapping function can be used to convert keys or values before they are set.

 #### Features